apache/mxnet/docs/how_to/finetune.md

 matches the state-of-the-art results training on caltech-256 alone, e.g. [VGG](http://www.robots.ox.ac.uk/~vgg/research/deep_eval/).

-Next, we try to use another pre-trained model.
+Next, we try to use another pretrained model.
 This model was trained on the complete Imagenet dataset, which is 10x larger than the Imagenet 1K classes version, and uses a 3x deeper Resnet architecture.